UrbanCode/plugin-doc-ucd-zos-multi-generate-artifact/README.md

-This repository contains documentation for z/OS Rexx Executor plugin for Devops deploy.
+This repository contains documentation for z/OS Multi Generate Artifact Information plugin for Devops deploy.